 There was something in Brook's tone that caused Linsan to hesitate.
 The wrong word and Linsan would drive a wedge between them.
 She didn't want to lose Brook, not for their quest but also not as her best friend.
 She smiled and kissed Brook's hand again.
 “You are the adventure I would be most honored to take.”

 Brook smiled, and then she let out a little snort.
 “That's a quote, isn't it?”

-Brook’s shoulders shook with her laughter.
-“Oh, how could you?
+Then a smirk.
+A snort before Brook's shoulders shook with her laughter.
+“Oh, how could you use that line?
 Even I know that play.
 And that was the worst line in it!
 How could you?”

 Linsan smiled bashfully.
 “This is all new to me.
 I don't know what to do, what to say.”